benvonh/benvonh/README.md

 - Machine learning (e.g., CNN)
 - Control theory in robotics
 - Reading dystopian books
-- Travelling to Japan, Germany, etc.
+- Travelling overseas such as to Japan and Germany

-Please check out my easy-to-use C++ libraries for robotics programming, [here](https://benvonh.github.io/)!
+I have also developed a collection of minimalistic C++ robotics libraries for many of my personal projects.
+Check them out here at [benvonh.github.io](https://benvonh.github.io/index.html).